The 411 on College and Life Around Campus

 Paying off student debt is hard enough as it is.
 Here are some ways to make managing payments easier for yourself:

 Budgeting and money management are so important both now and in the future.
 Learning these skills and mastering them at a young age will make things so much easier for you in the long run!
 You want to be absolutely certain that you have enough money at the end of each month to pay for all of your expenses, including your loan payments.

 Create a spreadsheet in Excel with all of your monthly expenses and subtract those expenses from your monthly income.
 Keep track of both your expected expenses and your ACTUAL expenses each month so you can adjust your budget accordingly.
 If you notice you’re spending too much on coffee each month, cut back on the Starbucks and make your own coffee to keep a balanced budget.

 Set up Automatic Payments

 Setting your payments to be withdrawn automatically each month is a great way to make sure you don’t miss a deadline.
 You can set Auto Pay for specific dates each month and stop at any time.
-Simply set the minimum amount to be paid each month (or more if you are able) and you don’t have to worry about deadlines.
+Simply set it up to withdraw the minimum amount each month (or more if you are able) and you don’t have to worry about deadlines.